 Beyond using driver training as a remedial solution, frequent training is also a crucial addition to your fleet safety program.
 Frequent training keeps safe driving techniques top of mind and reinforces your company’s ongoing dedication to your team’s safety.
 It’s also a proven method to reduce crashes and violations.
 In fact, fleets that train monthly have almost half the violations of those that train twice per year.

 >> Check Out Our Online Driver Training Course Catalog <<

 The strategic safety initiatives you develop surrounding your CDL license drivers will most likely differ from drivers who use their personal vehicles for work versus even those in branded company vehicles.
 Know who makes up your driver fleet and how they differ so you can create specific strategic imperatives that are relevant to your subsections of drivers.

 What if the employee who goes to get the office coffee or pick up the lunch order is involved in a crash on the way back to the office?
 If that employee is on company time, your company runs the risk of being found liable for any costs.

 Avoid underestimating even the most unsuspecting of employees, including those who don’t typically drive for work.
 Make sure they are accounted for when developing your comprehensive driver risk management strategy.

 Now that you know what does and doesn’t work when it comes to mitigating your driver risk, schedule a new time for your safety team to huddle and get ready to ideate.
 We know that you’ll be able to expand upon the foundational work you’ve done so far and, as a result, ensure all drivers within your organization are safe.

-To learn more about quantifying the cost of unsafe drivers, the hidden and unmonitored driver population that is hired/non-owned drivers as well as three best practices to improve driver risk management, download our white paper, How Continuous Monitoring Transforms Driver Risk Management.
+To learn more about quantifying the cost of unsafe drivers and best practices to improve driver risk management, download our guide, Revolutionize Your Approach to Mitigating Driver Risk.